-So much has been written and said about Rush Limbaugh this past week in the wake of his death at age 70.
+So much has been written and said about Rush Limbaugh recently in the wake of his death at age 70.
 Much more will be said in the weeks and months ahead, as his millions of listeners and fans mourn his passing and recall the impact he had on their lives.

 Rush’s death was not unexpected, of course—he’d been frank with us about losing the battle he’d been waging against his lung cancer—but that didn’t make his absence any easier to embrace.
 Such was his relationship with his vast audience, a relationship that cannot be quantified by the numbers alone: 27 million listeners, 600+ stations, and a compensation package worth more than the combined salaries of the big three network television personalities* at the time (Dan Rather, Peter Jennings, and Tom Brokaw, with Barbara Walters thrown in for good measure).
 Heck, even his branded “No Boundaries” collection of neckties brought in over $5,000,000 in the first year they were offered.